Nikki DeSautelle, Product and Brand Designer

 Item Page Admin

-The backbone of our site, this page delivers item page content live to production, is the primary internal product reference tool, and is the main intersection of the product pipeline team.
-It was originally built in 2002 and was a monster of slapped together UI.Role
+Improve usability on a critical company workflow tool.
+This page delivers item page content live to production, is the primary internal product reference tool, and is the main intersection of the product pipeline team.

 Major Pain Points

-The design had to be printed on a large roll of cardboard that would be fed through a box-making machine in our warehouse.
-I pitched a dense all-over repeating pattern that could be cropped indescriminantly.
+Key Features A dense all-over repeating pattern that could be cropped indiscriminately.
 Inspired by French toile, we wanted something charming and discoverable that showcased our values and our home town.

 Working with leadership, we solidified brand messagings... and added some more logos.

 The ResultsUnified packaging across 4 warehouses and 3 different packing techniques.